 This Blog is about a bit of fun finding a simple solution to an equally simple problem for pushing objects away from our hull and picking up mooring lines.
 I claim neither knowledge nor experience, but I like the solution we found.
+Find a boat hooks with us.

 Pushing arctic brash ice, acknowledgment to Woods Hole Oceanographic Institure, WHOI.edu